demisto/content/Packs/PrismaSASE/Integrations/PrismaSASE/PrismaSASE_description.md

-This integration was integrated and tested with version 1.0 of Prisma SASE API
+This integration was integrated and tested with version 1.0 of Prisma SASE API.

 ## Configure Prisma SASE on Cortex XSOAR